AI Slop: The Definitive 2026 Guide (with Real Data)

 Dimension 2: Typography (weight 1.0)

-Inter, Poppins, Roboto, Montserrat, and DM Sans together account for roughly 94% of AI-generated frontend output.
+Inter, Poppins, Roboto, Montserrat, Geist, and DM Sans together account for roughly 94% of AI-generated frontend output.
 Specific tells:

 font-family: Inter, sans-serifwith no fallback variation- Missing